williamngan/pts/guide/md/_0900_Image.md

 ```
 // Create an editable img with the current space's pixelScale
 let img = new Img( true, space.pixelScale );
-img.load( "/assets/demo.jpg" );
+img.load( "/assets/demo.jpg" ).then( ... );

-// Alternatively, use the Img.load static function
+// Alternatively, Img.loadAsync static function
-let img2 = Img.load( "/assets/demo.jpg", true, space.pixelScale );
+let img2 = await Img.loadAsync( "/assets/demo.jpg", true, space.pixelScale );
 ```

-With an editable image, you can now inspect and manipulate it creatively.
+You can do a lot with an editable image.
+Let's try a couple common use cases.

 ### Get Pixels and Crop Regions